James S. Casey

 We are all shaped by our childhood.
-My grandmother preached to me that time goes by no matter what you do, so you might as well be doing something productive.
-I inherited a relentless need to make things better.
-In the law, I have found kindred spirits.
-We have created a series of video logs (vlogs) that you can view by clicking here.
+My grandmother preached to me that time goes by no matter what you do, so you might as well do something productive.
+I have a relentless drive to make things better.
+I found I can do this through the law, where I have discovered kindred spirits.

-My clients don’t come looking for money, they come looking for answers.
-If someone was negligent, they want accountability.
-Most of all, they are consumed with a desire to make things better so that others don’t have to go through what has happened to them.
+My clients don’t come to me looking for money.
+They come looking for answers.
+If a medical professional was negligent, they want to know what happened and hold them accountable.
+Also, they are driven by a desire to make things better so others don’t suffer the way they did.

-I worked my way through college and met the love of my life at Bowling Green State University.
+I started my path to the law in college.
+I worked my way through Bowling Green State University, where I met the love of my life.
 She is loving, supportive and has been a steadying force throughout our 30+ years together.
 She makes me a better person.

 I worked my way through night law school at the University of Akron, graduating in 1993.
-A firm in Cleveland was looking for a trial lawyer with 5 years of experience.
-I had gotten trial experience working for the city of Akron during law school and had reached the National finals of the American Trial Lawyers competition.
-My boss convinced the firm to give me an interview and I got the job.
-A man entrusted his medical negligence case to me and in my second year as a lawyer, an Akron Jury awarded the man $1,000,000 and a dangerous doctor lost his privileges at a local hospital.
+A firm in Cleveland was looking for a trial lawyer with five years of experience.
+I earned trial experience working for the City of Akron during law school and reached the American Trial Lawyers competition’s national finals.
+My boss convinced the firm to interview me, and I got the job.
+A man entrusted his medical negligence case to me, and in my second year as a lawyer, an Akron Jury awarded the man $1 million, and a dangerous doctor lost his privileges at a local hospital.
 We made things better.
-I was hooked, but I needed more trial experience.
+I was hooked.

 The next opportunity presented from a firm that represented injured people, advertised state wide, but did no medical negligence litigation.
 I helped put together a team of people and thanks to the courage of clients and juries throughout the state, numerous record setting settlements and verdicts followed.
 Jurors realize that it takes significant money to make a significant impact on how health care is delivered.
 At last count, I have had the opportunity to be in 55 of Ohio’s 88 counties.

-Thank you to all the people who have trusted me to help.
-To others who want to find out what happened and why; who want to hold the responsible parties accountable, and who have a need to make things better so that others are not injured in the same way, call us, we want the same thing.
+Thank you to all of the people who have trusted me to help them navigate and try their personal injury and medical malpractice cases.
+To others who want to find out what happened and why, who want to hold the responsible parties accountable and need to make things better, call us.
+We want the same thing.